 Buying Cryptocurrency

 You can’t just buy NFTs with dollars in your bank account or just via a credit card.
-Although many are trying to facilitate that option, in general we need crypto most of the times.
+Although many are trying to facilitate that option, in general, we need crypto most of the time.

 Alright, let’s see how you can turn your regular money into digital coins that are perfect for buying NFTs.